 The SEMAC program has partnered with FortisBC to provide a grant available to Aboriginal students interested in the SEMAC program.
-More information can be found on the Aboriginal Services web pages.
+More information can be found on the lndigenous Services web pages.

 Please ensure you have reviewed the detailed information on this site, using the navigation to the right, before submitting the form below.

 As well, if you meet any of the following criteria, please follow the links for more information, instead of sending the form:

 Sign up to receive updates, invitations to events, and information about IZUNA and your program.

 We promise not to spam you, we won’t share your personal information, and you can unsubscribe at any time.